Did Aunt Polly love Tommy?

 Introduction

 In a heartwarming tale that has captivated the world, the question of whether Aunt Polly truly loved Tommy has been a topic of much speculation.
 This extraordinary bond between a beloved aunt and her nephew has left many wondering about the depth of their connection.
-Today, we delve into the untold story behind their relationship, shedding light on the love that blossomed between them.
+Today, we delve into the story behind their relationship, exploring the evidence and shedding light on the truth.

 The Origins of Their Bond